How to Apply

 International applicants are strongly encouraged to participate in a third-party, unscripted interview with a company such as InitialView.
 While an interview is not required, it can help strengthen a prospective student’s application.
 Interviews do not replace the TOEFL or IELTS; TOEFL or IELTS score submission is required.
 Fluency in English is imperative for your success in the MS in Biotechnology Program.

-International applicants who attend institutions outside of the United States are strongly encouraged to have their transcripts evaluated for equivalency with U.S. standards.
-The preferred place for this evaluation is World Education Services (WES).
+International applicants who attend institutions outside of the United States are required to have their transcripts evaluated for equivalency with U.S. standards.
+The acceptable place for this evaluation is World Education Services (WES).
 WES evaluations can take the place of official transcripts as long as they come to the Graduate School directly from WES and include a copy of the official transcripts evaluated.
 Photocopied/faxed/scanned documents cannot be used to fulfill this requirement.

 Computer Based: 213